Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Improvement: clean up code-execution.php file after test, props @spinhead
 * Improvement: give notification if 'DISABLE_FILE_EDITING' is set to false in the wp-config.php props @joeri1977
 * Improvement: drop some unnecessary translations
-* Improvement: change transients to option for more persistent behavior in wp version test, props @photomaldives
+* Improvement: set better default, and change transients to option for more persistent behavior in wp version test, props @photomaldives
 * Fix: Burst Statistics not activating after installation
 * Fix: CSS for blue labels in progress dashboard below 1080px